mlc-ai/mlc-llm/docs/prebuilt_models.rst

 For models structured in these model architectures, you can check the :doc:`model compilation page </compilation/compile_models>` on how to compile models.
 Please `create a new issue <https://github.com/mlc-ai/mlc-llm/issues/new/choose>`_ if you want to request a new model architecture.
-Our tutorial :doc:`/tutorials/bring-your-own-models` introduces how to bring a new model architecture to MLC-LLM.
+Our tutorial :doc:`Define New Models </tutorials/customize/define_new_models>` introduces how to bring a new model architecture to MLC-LLM.

 .. _contribute-models-to-mlc-llm: